Adult Education Faculty

 Jim Spacht has a bachelor's degree in elementary education with a major in English from Ohio Northern University, and a master's in school administration from Wright State University in Dayton, Ohio.
 Jim spent twenty-five years as a teacher and administrator, and another quarter century in educational publishing with Steck-Vaughn, Houghton Mifflin and McDougal-Littell.

 In 2011, Jim was a recipient of the first annual Besser Award from Governing Board member Bruce Besser.
-Jim has taught GED at SFCC since 2001.
+Jim has taught HSE at SFCC since 2001.

 Gayle R. Torrez